 - What mental and physical challenges did I face on my adventure?

 - Did I encounter any negative self-talk while on my journey?
-How can I practice self-love and kindness towards myself instead?
+How can I practice self-love and kindness toward myself instead?

-Journaling Prompts for Any Time (At Home or Outdoors)
+Journaling Prompts for Any Time (Home or Outdoors)

 Now that you have some great prompts to work with, it’s time to start journaling.
 Grab your pen and notebook and step out into nature.
 You won’t regret taking the time to sit down and enjoy all of the sights, sounds and sensations of the great outdoors.